 The full name of the Al-Tarir faction is Jaysh Al-Tarir and can be loosely translated as The Army of the Bull.
-They’re the radical opponents of the official government in the Karhad Republic in the Middle East.
+They’re the radical opponents of the official government in the Karkhad Republic in the Middle East.
 Being religious zealots, they dream of returning to the old ways.

-Though Karhad has definite borders recognised by other states, the republic itself is exhausted by a never-ending civil war.
+Though Karkhad has definite borders recognised by other states, the republic itself is exhausted by a never-ending civil war.
 At present, Al-Tarir is actively waging war and already controls some of the country’s territory, including some areas of its capital.

 The Al-Tarir army doesn’t have a specific leader, and it’s financed by trading and providing passage for contraband weapons and oil.